ONSdigital/rm-survey-service/README.md

 ```

 ## Running
 From `$GOPATH`, use `go run src/github.com/onsdigital/rm-survey-service/survey-api/main.go &` to start the Survey service in the background.
+Or compile the service first using `make` and execute the binary in the background using `./surveysvc &`.

 The following environment variables may be overridden:

 | Environment Variable | Purpose                               | Default Value                                                   |
 | :------------------- | :------------------------------------ | :-------------------------------------------------------------- |